Thomas Cavendish

-Sir Thomas Cavendish (1560 – May 1592) was an English explorer and a privateer known as "The Navigator" because he was the first who deliberately tried to emulate Sir Francis Drake and raid the Spanish towns and ships in the Pacific and return by circumnavigating the globe.
-Magellan's, Loaisa's, Drake's, and Loyola's expeditions had preceded Cavendish in circumnavigating the globe.
-His first trip and successful circumnavigation made him rich from captured Spanish gold, silk and treasure from the Pacific and the Philippines.
-His richest prize was the captured 600-ton sailing ship the Manila Galleon Santa Ana (also called Santa Anna).
+Sir Thomas Cavendish (1560 – May 1592) was an English explorer and privateer known as "The Navigator" because he was the first to deliberately attempt to emulate Sir Francis Drake, raiding Spanish towns and ships in the Pacific and then returning by circumnavigating the globe.
+Though Magellan-Elcano, Loaísa, Drake, and Loyola had all preceded him in circumnavigating the globe, Cavendish's own successful voyage, between 1586 and 1588, was the first deliberately planned circumnavigation.
+It made him rich from captured Spanish gold, silk, and treasure from the Pacific and the Philippines, with his richest prize being the 600-ton Manila galleon Santa Ana (also called Santa Anna).
 He was knighted by Queen Elizabeth I of England after his return.
-He later set out for a second raiding and circumnavigation trip but was not as fortunate and died at sea at the age of 31.
+He later set out for a second raid and circumnavigation but was not as fortunate and died at sea in 1592, at the age of 31.

 Early life

 Cavendish was baptized on 19 September 1560 in St Martin's Church, Trimley St Martin, Suffolk.
 He was the third son of William Cavendish and Mary Wentworth.
 When his father died in 1572, Cavendish inherited a sizeable estate and was placed under the guardianship of Thomas Wentworth, 2nd Baron Wentworth.
 Wentworth was required to ensure that the boy was prepared for a university education.

 In the spring of 1576 at the age of 15, he entered Corpus Christi College, Cambridge but left in November 1577 without taking a degree.
 He then entered Gray's Inn, London, and for the next several years maintained a lavish lifestyle, making connections in London society including the royal court.
 He also came to know Richard Hakluyt and others in his circle who were advocating for the English colonization of North America.
 Cavendish gained a reputation as a spendthrift and between 1583 and 1585 he was taken to court for non-payment of debts.